 - Avoid vague offers such as "we work with major companies" or "we have thousands of jobs" without substantiated data to support the claims.

-- Note communications that have poor grammar, spelling errors, flawed sentence structure, and unprofessional or too casual language which may be an indication of a scam
+- Note communications that read like they have been translated: poor grammar, spelling errors, flawed sentence structure, and unprofessional or too casual language.
+These factors may be an indication of a scam.

 - Be careful when posting a resume to an online job board.
 This passive search method may not result in a high number of employment opportunities and may inadvertently disclose personal information (address, phone number) to an unintended audience.